Your Baby's Immunization Schedule Guide

 Influenza

 It can be contracted easily through contact with an infected person, by sharing things like cups or spoons, or by touching contaminated surfaces and then transferring the droplets to the mouth or nose.
-This is why it’s so important that your little one has her hands washed regularly and that surfaces be disinfected often if someone in the home is sick.
-Flu season usually goes from fall to spring and outbreaks are common among school-age children who haven’t been vaccinated.
+This is why it’s so important that your little one has their hands washed regularly and that surfaces be disinfected often if someone in the home is sick.
+Flu season usually goes from fall to spring, and outbreaks are common among school-age children who haven’t been vaccinated.
 This is because children tend to touch things and then rub their eyes, nose, or mouth.
-Flu symptoms can last for a week or more, and may include a fever above 101 degrees Fahrenheit, chills, body aches, sore throat, cough, and runny nose.
+Flu symptoms can last for a week or more and may include a fever above 101 degrees Fahrenheit, chills, body aches, sore throat, cough, and runny nose.
 Complications from the flu can include pneumonia, dehydration, sinus problems, ear infections, brain dysfunction, and even death.
 Every year thousands of children under the age of 5 are hospitalized with the flu, which is why the flu vaccine is so important.
-Vaccination: The best way to prevent your little one from getting the flu is ensuring he gets the annual influenza vaccine in the late summer or early fall.
+Vaccination: The best way to prevent your little one from getting the flu is to ensure they get the annual influenza vaccine in the late summer or early fall.
 Children aged 6 months or older should be vaccinated every year to stay protected.

 Measles

-The characteristic rash appears two to three days after the other symptoms and the rash may last for five to eight days.
+The characteristic rash appears two to three days after the other symptoms, and the rash may last for five to eight days.
 Measles can be spread when an infected person coughs or sneezes; it can also be passed along through direct contact with fluids from an infected person's nose and mouth.
-Because of widespread vaccination, measles is now rare in the United States, but it’s still prevalent elsewhere and there have been cases of outbreaks in the United States more recently.
+Because of widespread vaccination, measles is now rare in the United States, but it’s still prevalent elsewhere, and there have been cases of outbreaks in the United States more recently.
 Vaccination: The measles vaccine is administered along with the vaccines for mumps and rubella (MMR).
 A first dose is administered between 12 and 15 months, and a second dose between 4 and 6 years of age.
-If you’re traveling with your infant outside of the country, the first dose can be administered as early as 6 months.
+If you’re traveling internationally with your baby when they are between 6 and 12 months old, they should get the vaccination beforehand.

 Mumps

 Other symptoms may include nausea, vomiting, weakness, and loss of appetite.
 The contagious period lasts for about five days after the characteristic swelling of the salivary glands occurs.
-In severe cases mumps can lead to deafness, meningitis, or encephalitis.
+In severe cases, mumps can lead to deafness, meningitis, or encephalitis.
 Vaccination: The mumps vaccine is included with the measles and rubella vaccines (known together as MMR).
 The first dose is given between 12 and 15 months, and the second between 4 and 6 years of age.
-If you’re traveling internationally with your baby when he’s between 6 and 12 months, he should get the vaccination beforehand.
+If you’re traveling internationally with your baby when they are between 6 and 12 months old, they should get the vaccination beforehand.

 Pertussis

 Pertussis (the "P" in the DTaP vaccine), commonly known as whooping cough, causes coughing and choking.
-The coughing spell is often followed by the characteristic "whoop" sound of the child trying to catch her breath.
-Vomiting afterwards is also common.
+The coughing spell is often followed by the characteristic "whoop" sound of the child trying to catch their breath.
+Vomiting afterward is also common.

 Pneumococcal Infections

-The pneumococcus bacteria can cause pneumonia, bacteremia, and meningitis as well as ear, eye, and sinus infections.
+The pneumococcus bacteria can cause pneumonia, bacteremia, and meningitis, as well as ear, eye, and sinus infections.
 Infections can be spread through sneezing or coughing.
-Children who are very young don’t yet have fully developed immune systems and so are most at risk.
+Children who are very young don’t yet have fully developed immune systems, so they are most at risk.

 Polio

-Polio is a viral disease that causes fever, sore throat, nausea, headaches, and stiffness and weakness in the neck, back, and legs.
+Polio is a viral disease that causes fever, sore throat, nausea, and headaches, plus stiffness and weakness in the neck, back, and legs.
 In some cases, it can cause paralysis.
 Some children may recover from a mild case, but others may end up disabled for a lifetime.

 Rotaviral Gastroenteritis